 Become Better Educated

-After my post about the value of continued education last week, some people complained that taking extra classes isn’t worth it.
-And a couple argued that a college degree itself is worthless.
+Some people complain that taking extra classes isn’t worth it.
+And that a college degree itself is worthless.
 This is bunk.
 Yes, it may be true that a some folks find it tough to put their education to use, but the stats tell the real story.
 In general, the better your education, the better your income.

 According to the U.S. Census Bureau, for example, workers without a high-school diploma earned on average about $21,000 in 2006.
 Those with a diploma earn an average of $31,000.
 College graduates earned an average of $57,000 in 2006, and those with an advanced degree earn over $82,000 per year.
 The evidence seems pretty overwhelming: If you want to make more money, seek relevant education.